jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/TheChain/_00_X_SavingMissingFamilies/_docs/HowTo_SaveOutMissingFamilies.rst

 Summary
 =======

-This flow saves out any family processed which is not in a provided base data combined report file.
+This flow saves out any nested family during processing, which does not have a matching root family entry in a provided base data combined report file.
 Families are saved into separate folders per their Revit category.

 Script flow diagram